 The RESTORE Act allocates 80 percent of the amount of any Clean Water Act fines from the 2010 BP Deepwater Horizon oil spill to the Gulf Coast.
 Under RESTORE, the fines are divided into several different sources of funding, with different permissible uses and various methods for approving projects.
 Importantly, 75 percent of Florida's allocation will come directly to the eight disproportionately impacted panhandle counties which include Santa Rosa, Escambia, Okaloosa, Walton, Bay, Gulf, Franklin and Wakulla counties.

 Several parties are involved with the various settlements resulting from the Deepwater Horizon blowout, explosion, oil spill and response.
 To date, MOEX has settled all of its civil liability while Transocean will pay $1 billion in partial Clean Water Act civil penalties, which will be the first funds to be dispersed through the formula outlined in the RESTORE Act.
+Click here to see a flow chart of oil spill funds in Florida.

 The total funding available for eligible activities under the Direct Component will depend on the Trust Fund balance and any adjustment due to sequestration.
 An estimated $4 million is available to Santa Rosa County in the first dollars offered through the RESTORE Act associated with the Transocean Civil Penalty.
-This initial release of funding is a small part of an estimated $20-75 million Santa Rosa County is expected to receive once litigation and Clean Water Act fines against BP are finalized.
+This initial release of funding is a small part of an estimated $20 to $60 million Santa Rosa County is expected to receive once litigation and Clean Water Act fines against BP are finalized.

 Santa Rosa County Local RESTORE Council